bengler/snitch/README.md

     'pending': (default) Any reported items that have no registered decision 'processed': Items that have been decided upon 'reported': All reported items, including items that have recieved a decision 'fresh': Any fresh content that has not been marked as seen by a moderator

 Notify snitch of the existence of an item:

     POST /items/:uid

 This is used to notify snitch of the existence of new content.
 Some moderators like to review new content as it arrives.
 Go figure.
 To let snitch know a moderator has seen an item, post an action of the kind "seen".
 (Any other action will also mark the item as seen.)

 Register a moderator decision:

     POST /items/:uid/actions (post data: {"action": {"kind": <a valid decision label>})

-Actions are either 'kept', 'removed', 'seen' or 'edited'.
+Actions are either ```kept```, ```removed```, ```seen``` or ```edited```.

 Actual removal of content is not performed by snitch, but this will remove the item from the default list returned by GET /items.
 Currently the user reporting a decision must be god of the given realm, but this is just a temporary solution until we have a proper concept of "moderators".
 Both the decision and the decider is registered with the item in question.

 Optionally you can provide a "rationale" label to explain the reason for the action.
 Defined rationales at this time is (provided here with the norwegian translations used in Origo):

     'practical' -> Praktiske årsaker